-On the way north, we paused to admire an electric fence designed to keep our marauding elephants and rhinos and could see better facilities had arrived including electricity for many households.
+On the way north, we paused to admire an electric fence designed to keep our marauding elephants and rhinos and we could see better facilities had arrived including electricity for many households.
 Life looked easier for the locals.
 Not knowing who we were, the proprietor of a tea-shop in Shanti bazaar even volunteered thoughts on how much better things were since the flood protection and irrigation works had been completed.
 How before there had been terrible floods, but no longer.
 Simon's project had been a success.

 It all looked so lush.
-Fields of bearded winter wheat were nearly ready for harvesting and in some fields women were transplanting wheat seedlings.
+Fields of bearded winter wheat were nearly ready for harvesting and in a few fields women were transplanting rice seedlings.
 Yellow-flowered bushes said that there would be plenty of lentils grown locally too, as well as leafy vegetables.

-Traditional dress is hardly worn by Tharu women, I guess the salwar kameez is a more practical outfit, though plenty of women wear saris, and that kind of nightie that is easy to work in.
+Traditional dress is hardly worn by Tharu women any more, I guess the salwar kameez is a more practical outfit, though plenty of women wear saris, and that kind of full-length nightie that is easy to work in.
 Although many of the houses are still made of woven straw or bamboo plastered with a mud and cowdung mix, I didn’t see any with the lovely stylised relief animals that women used to adorn their house with.
-Wattle and daub homes clearly take a lot of maintenance so it is no wonder more people have elected to build of bricks, and corrugated iron is more popular than thatch.
-Still there is a mix though and, as ever, people plant plenty of flowers around their homes.
+Wattle and daub homes clearly take a lot of maintenance so it is no wonder more people have elected to build with bricks; corrugated iron is more popular than thatch for rooves.
+As ever, people still plant plenty of flowers around their homes.
 Oh and there were no pigs that I noticed.
-Plenty of goats and chickens of course, but I wonder what has happened to the Tharu taste for pork.
+There were plenty of goats and chickens of course, but I wonder what has happened to the Tharu taste for pork.